emilmani7/Sales-analysis-using-pandas/README.md

 # Sales-analysis-using-pandas
-This data anlysis project uses pandas to analyse sales data of a website and present insights and recommendations.
+This data analysis project uses pandas to analyze sales data of a website and present insights and recommendations.